Programer101/hello_world/README.md

 # hello_world
-mu first repository on github
+My first repository on github
+I am learning how to code (front-end development)